GeorgeW-alt2/Qubox/README.md

 # Qubox

-find the solution, check for slight abnormalities in the chart for the solution. typically (abnormal flatness = True)
+find the solution, check for slight abnormalities in the chart for the solution.